Juddy2403/Juddy2403/README.md

-# GitHub Profile: [Ioana Raileanu]
+# 👋 Welcome to my GitHub profile!

-👋 Welcome to my GitHub profile!
 I’m a passionate game development student with a strong focus on programming and a love for creating interactive experiences.
 Here, you’ll find a collection of projects that showcase my skills and growth as a developer.
 Feel free to explore, contribute, or reach out—I’m always open to collaboration and feedback!

 ---